Audi benigne Conditor: Music

 In the 15th century, Guillaume Dufay composed a polyphony based on a paraphrase of the plainchant melody of Audi benigne Conditor using faux-bourdon texture as he instituted the practice of singing polyphonic hymns and motets during his tenure at the Cathedral of Cambrai.
-His musical setting was still stropich and the melody served as a coherent thread through the hymn, as an audible point of reference, sung alternatim, with polyphonic chant alternating with unembellished plainchant, thus "[rooting] the liturgical celebration in the plainchant tradition while elevating the theological messages expressed in it."
+His musical setting was still stropich and the melody served as a coherent thread through the hymn, as an audible point of reference, sung alternatim, with polyphonic chant alternating with unembellished plainchant, thus "[rooting] the liturgical celebration in the plainchant tradition while elevating the theological messages expressed in it".

 Around 1565, Orlando di Lasso composed a polyphonic motet on Audi benigne Conditor with only two parts and five voices, but a rich texture with florid writing for the bass voices especially and frequent text illustration such a 6/3 chords in a chain of suspensions at "poenasque comparavimus".

 In his collection published in 1612 for the Collegiate church of Saint-Quentin, Jean de Bournonville offered a new version of Audi benigne Conditor among rich polyphonic materials essentially for vespers, according to the new orientations of Church music imposed by the Council of Trent.
 The flowery counterpoint is almost excluded, in favor of faux-bourdons or formulas close to the faux-bourdon, favoring the clear understanding of the texts by the faithful.
 The liturgical Gregorian chant is found in the Tenor part, as is usual.
 The Bournonville polyphony is designed to alternate with a choir singing the liturgical plainchant.
-Guillaume Bouzignac (c.
-1587 † after 1643), chapel master of the cathedrals of Angoulême, Bourges, Rodez, Clermont-Ferrand & the Collegiate church of Saint-André in Grenoble also composed polyphonic alternations of the Lenten hymn Audi benigne Conditor.
+Guillaume Bouzignac, chapel master of the cathedrals of Angoulême, Bourges, Rodez, Clermont-Ferrand and the Collegiate church of Saint-André in Grenoble, also composed polyphonic alternations of the Lenten hymn Audi benigne Conditor.
 The cantus firmus of the plainsong is given to the bass part, so the music for these polyphonic alternations is written in the second ecclesiastical tone.

 Various polyphonic arrangements have been made through time, as one by Italian composer Delfino Thermignon composed for three male voices: published in 1903 in the Secunda anthologia vocalis of Oreste Ravanello, it became popular even in the United States in the early 1920s.